daviddenton/daviddenton.github.io/_posts/2021-06-29-refactoring-type-signatures.md

 thumbnail: assets/img/refactoring-type-signatures.jpg
 ---

-In which I derive the core type signatures of the [http4k] from an unexpected source, by using refactoring and FP techniques more commonly associated with coding.
+In which I derive the core type signatures of [http4k] from an unexpected source, by using refactoring and FP techniques more commonly associated with coding.

 <hr/>